giulio-ricchelli-porini/porini-aicc-github-starter-course/README.md

     * In the "main" branch, fix the code to remove the errors from the "main.py" file, and check that it works as expected through the "test.py" file
     * By using the integrated "Source Control" tab in VSCode, write a commit message and commit your changes
     * Push your changes to the "main" branch through the same tab (through the "Sync Changes" button)
+    * From the browser, open the repository and check that your changes are now registered on the remote repository: you made your commits available to your (hypothetical) collaborators!

 You completed the assignment!
 Please notify us when you have done!